Buggy-Virus/buggy-virus.github.io/_posts/2017-10-3-tilt-toxicity-and-the-trench.markdown

 ### The Virtual Trench

-The virtual Trench has less of a mathematical explanation, and instead requires more psychological assumptions.
+The Virtual Trench has less of a mathematical explanation, and instead requires more psychological assumptions.
 Because the idea that players’ MMR have variance isn’t a crazy or particularly interesting idea, but there seem to be various factors that cause players to reject the idea that their fluctuations in MMR is simply variance, and instead it’s the effect of the Trench.

 This section is based on my observations and assumptions about how players tend to think, so I have to add a disclaimer that this isn’t nearly as concretely reasoned as the previous section, and I haven’t collected any data to back this up.
 This is just my take on the phenomenon.